Riemannian metrics on differentiable stacks: Lie groupoids fibrations

 The kernel $K$ consists of the arrows in $\tilde G$ that are mapped into identities.
 It is a family of Lie groupoids, the fibers, parametrized by the base.
-We remark that: \begin{itemize} \item $\phi$ is an action fibration if and only if $K=\tilde M$, \item $\phi$ is a Morita fibration if and only if $K=\tilde M\times_M\tilde M$. \end{itemize}
+We remark that $\phi$ is an action fibration if and only if $K=\tilde M$, and $\phi$ is a Morita fibration if and only if $K=\tilde M\times_M\tilde M$.
 In a fibration $\phi:\tilde G\to G$ we can think of the total groupoid $\tilde G$ as an extension of the base $G$ by the kernel $K$, and visualize $\tilde G$ as sitting over $G$, $\phi$ as a projection, and $K$ as the vertical arrows.